ecampana/borrow-my-style/README.md

 ## Feature Importance

-Now that we have settled on Multinomial logistic regression with Ridge regularization as our model to evaluate inventory performance we can use it to extract insight about our data.
+Now that we have settled on Multinomial logistic regression with Ridge regularization as our model to evaluate inventory performance we can use it to understand our data.
 What data insights can we extract from our model?
 Are there some brands more popular than others?
 Does rental price have an effect on rentability?
 Is there a mismatch between apparel sizes offered by lenders and those sizes demanded by renters?
 We will focus our efforts on answering these questions.
 ​

 We can use the regression coefficients of our logistic model as a way to rank the relative predictive importance of each feature.
 The coefficients of logistic regression are interpretable.
 For example, for one unit of increase in the rental price of an item, we expect to see an increase or decrease in the odds of being a high-performing item over a low-performing item, given by the expression,